Stabilizing the free spectral range of a large ring laser

-The resulting signal, together with a highly stable RF signal derived from a synthesizer that is referenced to an atomic clock, are input into a phase detector.
-The output of that phase detector is a DC voltage proportional to the phase difference of both inputs.
-This voltage is stabilized by a PID controller that steers the piezo actuator via a high voltage amplifier and thus stabilizes the FSR.
-Recalling that $f_{FSR} = c/P$, it is clear that any lock of the FSR also locks the perimeter $P$ and the wavelength $\lambda$ and thus stabilizes the scale factor. \\ The bandwidth of this locking scheme is limited to below about \SI{17}{\hertz} by the relatively large inert mass moved by the piezo.
-A more lightweight setup, where only the mirror is moved by a ring piezo instead of the entire stainless steel mirror mount could increase the bandwidth further into the acoustic regime, at the cost of worse access to the transmitted beams.
+The resulting signal, together with a highly stable RF signal derived from a synthesizer that is referenced to a \textit{Stanford Research Systems FS725} atomic clock, are input into a phase detector.
+The output of that phase detector is a \SI{\pm 0.8}{\volt} DC voltage proportional to the phase difference of both inputs with a great figure of merit of 143, that therefore outputs a near linear error signal of \SI{0.8}{\volt \per \radian}, which sets the sensitivity of this scheme.
+This voltage is stabilized by a PID controller (resolution: \SI{2}{\milli\volt}) to better than \SI{100}{\milli\volt} by steering the piezo actuator via a high voltage amplifier (\SI{0.3}{\milli\volt} ripple), thereby stabilizing the FSR to better than \SI{1}{\hertz}.
+Recalling that $f_{FSR} = c/P$, it is clear that any lock of the FSR also locks the perimeter $P$ and the wavelength $\lambda$ and thus stabilizes the scale factor.\\ The bandwidth of this locking scheme is limited to below about \SI{17}{\hertz} by the relatively large inert mass of about \SI{10}{\kilogram} moved by the piezo.
+A more lightweight setup, where only the mirror is moved (three orders of magnitude lighter) by a ring piezo instead of the entire stainless steel mirror mount chamber could increase the bandwidth further into the acoustic regime to above \SI{2}{\kilo \hertz}, at possibly the cost of worse access to the transmitted beams.